 Teachers use careful questions to draw out children’s discussions and their reasoning.
 The class teacher then leads children through strategies for solving the problem, including those already discussed.
 Independent work provides the means for all children to develop their fluency further, before progressing to more complex related problems.
 Mathematical topics are taught in blocks, to enable the achievement of ‘mastery’ over time.
 Each lesson phase provides the means to achieve greater depth, with more able children being offered rich and sophisticated problems, as well as exploratory, investigative tasks, within the lesson as appropriate.

-To support this way of teaching we have adopted the White Rose Maths scheme as the basis for our maths teaching from year 1 to 6.
-The documents below provide an overview of what will be taught across the key stages.
+To support this way of teaching we have adopted the White Rose Maths scheme as the basis for our maths teaching from year 1 to 6 and the Master the Curriculum Early Years - Reception White Rose Supporting Scheme for the children in EYFS.

 To aid children’s understanding and to help parents/carers support their children’s learning in maths we have prepared a list of the maths key instant recall facts (KIRFs) for each year group.